 The Girl's Guide to Girl Scouting

-The Girl’s Guide to Girl Scouting (or GG2GS), are our new handbooks for girls.
+The Girl’s Guide to Girl Scouting books, are our handbooks for girls.
 There is a book available for each program level – Girl Scout Daisy through Ambassador.

 Brownie Elf Video